A Vaccine For Market Volatility?

 A variable or indexed annuity is a long-term investment product, designed for retirement, where all interest, dividends and capital gains accumulate tax deferred.
 Liquidated earnings are subject to ordinary income tax and if made prior to age 59 ½ may be subject to a 10% federal income tax penalty.
 Early surrender charges may also apply.
 Variable annuities have additional fees and charges such as separate account charges, mortality and expense risk charge and annual maintenance fees.
 These charges vary by product and will have a significant impact on contract values.
 Please refer to the prospectus for specific charges ap-plicable to your contract.
 Before purchasing a variable annuity product, investors should carefully consider the investment objectives, risks charges and expenses of these products and its underlying investment choices.
 For this and other information, obtain a product prospectus and underlying fund prospectus, from your financial services representative.
 Please read it carefully before you invest or send money.

 Lenox Advisors, Inc. (Lenox) is a wholly owned subsidiary of NFP Corp.
 (NFP), a financial services holding company, New York, NY.
-Securities and investment advisory services offered through qualified registered representatives of MML Investors Services, LLC.
+Securities and investment advisory services offered through qualified registered representatives of MML Investors Services, LLC and NFP Corp.
 Member SIPC.
 90 Park Ave, 17th Floor, New York, NY 10016, 212.536.6000.
-Fee based planning services are offered through Lenox Wealth Advisors, LLC (LWA), a registered investment adviser.
 Services will be referred by qualified representatives of MML Investors Services, LLC (MMLIS).
-LWA is a subsidiary of NFP and affiliated under common control with Lenox.
-Lenox, LWA and NFP are not subsidiaries or affiliates of MMLIS, or its affiliated companies.
 CRN202209-271768